MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - Use first-party [Microsoft identity platform authentication libraries](/azure/active-directory/develop/reference-v2-libraries) within application code to integrate with Azure AD.

-- Consider secure token caching since this will allow for a degraded but available experience in the event that the Azure AD, or the chosen identity platform, is not available or is only partially available for application authorization.
+- Consider secure token caching to allow for a degraded but available experience in the event that the Azure AD, or the chosen identity platform, is not available or is only partially available for application authorization.
-  - Depending on what services provided by the identity service don't work.
-  - The identity provider can be down completely, therefore no authentication and authorization can be done.
-That's quite rare though.
   - If the provider is unable to issue new access tokens, but still validates existing ones, the application and dependent services can operate without issues until their tokens expire.
   - Token caching is typically handled automatically by authentication libraries ([such as MSAL](/azure/active-directory/fundamentals/resilience-client-app?tabs=csharp)).

-- Use the principle of IaC and automated CI/CD pipelines to drive updates to all application components, including under failure circumstances.
+- Use Infrastructure-as-Code (IaC) and automated CI/CD pipelines to drive updates to all application components, including under failure circumstances.
   - Ensure CI/CD tooling service connections are safeguarded as critical sensitive information, and should not be directly available to any service team.
   - Apply granular RBAC to production CD pipelines to mitigate 'malicious admin' risks.
   - Consider the use of manual approval gates within production deployment pipelines to further mitigate 'malicious admin' risks and provide additional technical assurance for all production changes.